-Features of cloud hosting
+Features of Cloud Hosting

 Cloud computing refers to the delivery of computing resources over the internet.
 Keeping data on your own hard drive or updating applications for your needs you use a service over the Internet at another location to store your information or use its applications.
 This may give rise to certain privacy implications.
-You can check reviews/rating of companies which offer Cloud Hosting.

 - On-demand capabilities: A business will secure cloud-hosting services through a cloud host provider which could be your usual software dealer.
 You have access to your services and you have the power to change cloud services through an online control panel or directly with the dealer.
 You can add or delete users and change storage networks and software as needed.
 You are billed with a monthly subscription or a pay for what you use scene.
 Conditions of subscriptions and payments will vary with each software provider.